The FSI's Best Sustainability Report Awards 2018

 So, what’s the connecting thread?
 Materiality.

 Refocusing the report assessments on the investor perspective this year, the jury team - composed of university students from across Canada - paid particular attention to information contained in the reports that is material and useful to investors.
-And, for the first time ever, they leveraged Datamaran to boost these assessments with the power of AI and big data.
+And, for the first time ever, they leveraged Datamaran to boost these assessments with the power of patented technology.

 Also new this year, the overall and sector results are now available to the public on a dedicated online platform created by Metrio and featuring Datamaran's sectoral results.

 The key criteria to assess materiality included: data accessibility, clarity, comparability, accuracy and timeliness; a clear linkage between ESG performance, business strategy, governance and financial performance; and alignment with stakeholder expectations.
 Many of these concepts are borrowed from the GRI Standards (and are also some of the core drivers for developing Datamaran).

 At last week’s award ceremony, Rachel Guthrie, Director Corporate Responsibility and Strategy, summed-up the importance of ESG disclosure for investors in a powerful statement when accepting the award for TD:

 "We used to think of ESG issues as non-financial, but what we’ve seen recently, with the VW Emissions Scandal for instance, is that they are in fact very financial."